-One year technical experience in a forensic laboratory performing analyses of physical evidence.
+Three years of technical experience in a forensic science laboratory performing analyses of physical evidence which includes testifying as an expert witness in courts of law.

 Examples of related fields, including but not limited to, are: Pharmacology, Medical Technology, Genetics, Cellular or Molecular Biology, Analytical Chemistry, Biochemistry, Clinical Chemistry, Nuclear Chemistry, or Toxicology.